Please describe the story of DirectIQ: How did it all start, and how has it evolved so far?

 What are other challenges every email marketer must face nowadays?

-What we observe often is, people complaining about spam filters, not reaching out to their recipients.
-But in our industry, delivering the email to the recipient server is only 30% of the process.
-The rest remains in our customers’ hands.
-Sending targeted emails to a recipient base who are expecting to hear from them is vital.
-List hygiene, domain authentication, clean and simple email designs, all key parts of a successful email marketing operation.
+We often notice people complaining about spam filters and not successfully reaching their recipients.
+However, in our industry, delivering the email to the recipient server constitutes only 30% of the process.
+The remaining 70% lies within our customers’ control.
+It is crucial to send targeted emails to a recipient base that anticipates hearing from them.
+Key components of a successful email marketing operation include list hygiene, domain authentication, and clean, straightforward email designs.